statechannels/statechannels/.github/ISSUE_TEMPLATE/spike.md

 - [ ] Provide context for posterity

 # What: Describe what a solution should resolve :grey_exclamation:
-A clear and concise description of what a working solution should resolve, and any required deliverables (i.e. issue cards, prototypes, POCs etc.)
+Define the 'exit criteria' for the spike, e.g. whether a required deliverable is to be created (i.e. issue cards, prototypes, POCs) or an implementation decision should be documented (i.e. notion or refining issue cards).

 # Describe any ideas you've considered :bulb:
 A clear and concise description of the solutions or features you've considered.